polynetwork/zilliqa-contracts/README.md

 # LockProxy Contract Specification

-`LockProxy` is a contrac that allows people to lock ZRC2 tokens and native zils to get corresponding tokens in target chain (e.g. ERC20 in ethereum) and vise versa.
+`LockProxy` is a contract that allows people to lock ZRC2 tokens and native zils to get corresponding tokens in target chain (e.g. ERC20 in ethereum) and vise versa.

 ## Roles and Privileges